by Doc Bailey, courtesy of Ranger Up

 Hmm.
 Okay.
 Color me intrigued.
 What do you think the most dangerous guns in America are?
 Did you guess AK-47?
 Did you maybe guess one of the old favorites like the .44 Magnum?
 Heck, I bet one or two of you have a picture of a Barrett .50 cal you whack off to.
 That sounds pretty dangerous.
 Nope.

 The most dangerous gun in America is…(drumroll): Pistols.

 You read that right.
 The whole category of pistols is the most dangerous gun in America.
 Which pistol(s)?
 Who knows, but apparently Glock is the most popular.
 Which Glock?
 Hell, I don’t know, aren’t they all the same?

-I’m glad Ms. Gwynne so adequately describes what a “pistol” is, because I would hate to get confused here.
-Oh wait, no, she doesn’t.
+I’m glad Ms. Gwynne so adequately describes what a “pistol” is because I would hate to get confused here.
+Oh, wait, no, she doesn’t.
 Seriously, read her description of what a pistol is.
-You know what’s even funnier?
+Do you know what’s even funnier?
 The very next gun that’s #2 is. . .
 Revolvers!
 You laughing yet?
 I am.